- Department Overview

 Provides students with hands-on learning experiences while assigned to a selected vinifera vineyard manager.
 Must be enrolled in the Viticulture program.

 This is the third quarter of viticulture practicum which provides students with hands-on learning experiences while assigned to a selected vinifera vineyard manager.
+Prerequisite: Successful completion of EV 197.
 Must be enrolled in the Viticulture program.

 EV-199: Special Topics, Credits = 1 - 6